MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals.es-es/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 ---
 lab:
-  title: 'Laboratorio 5: Procedimientos para crear un panel sencillo'
+  title: "Laboratorio\_5: Procedimientos para crear un panel sencillo"
-  module: 'Module 5: Get Started with Power BI' ms.openlocfilehash: 2fb53fa9130cae4a711b11f341ea663f019c94c8 ms.sourcegitcommit: 8a89b7eacd1a65eaa7c5d6bff0dc7254991c4dde
+  module: 'Module 5: Get Started with Power BI'
-ms.translationtype: HT
-ms.contentlocale: es-ES
-ms.lasthandoff: 07/15/2022
-ms.locfileid: "147154448"
 ---

 ## <a name="lab-5-how-to-build-a-simple-dashboard"></a>Laboratorio 5: Procedimientos para crear un panel sencillo

 ## <a name="scenario"></a>Escenario

-Bellows College es una institución educativa que tiene un campus con varios edificios.
-Los visitantes del campus están actualmente registrados en revistas en papel.
-La información no se recaba de manera uniforme y no hay forma de recopilar y analizar los datos sobre las visitas de todo el campus.
+Bellows College is an educational organization with multiple buildings on campus.
+Campus visitors are currently recorded in paper journals.
+The information is not captured consistently, and there are no means to collect and analyze data about the visits across the entire campus.

 La administración del campus querría modernizar el sistema de registro de visitantes de los edificios cuyo acceso esté controlado por el personal de seguridad y en los que los anfitriones deban anotar con antelación las visitas y dejar constancia de ellas.